Genuki Logo Norfolk Welcome Contents and Search

 Examples from Dunston

-The following entries are from various Norfolk Poll Book's for the parish of Dunston in Humbleyard Hundred to illustrate how many people in a parish actually voted.
-The books normally list all those that were eligible, blanks recorded against names indicate that they did not vote.
+The following entries are from various Norfolk Poll Book's and later Electoral registers (from 1832 onwards) for the parish of Dunston in Humbleyard Hundred to illustrate how many people in a parish actually voted or were able to vote.
+The poll books only list those who voted, whereas the later "Electoral Registers" list all those that were eligible to vote in a specific year if an election was called and generally give more information about an electors voting qualifications.

 It should be remembered than up until 1831 the number of people eligible to vote as a percentage of the population aged over 20 years was only 5.0%